 If you don’t have ladders, make your own platform!
 That’s what construction teams in Ethiopia do, and our workers in Mohoni are no exception.
 As the undercoat is painted in the new Mohoni schoolrooms, a balancing act is going on at the same time.
 And believe it or not, the scaffolding used by workers on HIGH-RISE BUILDINGS in Ethiopia is made in much the same way: branches are attached together and the workers climb all over them with amazing agility.

 Can you imagine a school for 1500 students without a drop of water?
 Have a look at this interesting film (08:41) about the kids and the school in Mehoni!

 Thomas Baumann has recently completed the yearly report on Ethiopian Enterprises’ activities in 2014.
 The richly illustrated report provides a detailed overview of all that EE achieved in its fifth year in Hagereselam as well as a detailed preview of our new school project in Mohoni.
 Click HERE for pdf-file (only available in german language)

-Mohoni project leader Lesley Stephenson has just returned from Mohoni.
+Mehoni project leader Lesley Stephenson has just returned from Mehoni.
 She reports that the rebuilding of Lemlem School has made further progress.
 The first buildings will shortly be roofed, and the excavations and foundations for the second construction phase are already underway.
 The local government has almost completed the new rainwater channel around the school perimeter which will divert the heavy flow of rainwater away from the school grounds and prevent rainwater-induced erosion.
 All the assignments which the school had been asked to fulfill by the end of March had been completed.

 Construction work in Phase 1 of our Lemlem School project has made wonderful progress.
 At last week’s yearly prize giving at the school, the parents and members of the local government commented on the high building standard, as EE project manager Melkamu Abate reports: